AStarStartup/AStartupToolkit/readme.md

 The AStartup Toolkit™ Jekyll template simplifies your startup documentation with a statically-generated Jekyll product documentation and business model canvas that can work for almost any startup.
-Make your startup an A-Startup with the A* Startup™.
+Make your startup an A-Startup with the A* Startup™, your shortest-possible graph to success™.

 ## General Templates